shushaaniik/BullsAndCows/README.md

 My implementation allows you to play with secret codes of any length between 1 and 9 digits.
 Whether you prefer a quick and straightforward challenge or a complex mind-bending puzzle, you can customize the code length to match your desired level of difficulty.

+## Rules

+1. The code-maker generates a secret code consisting of a sequence of unique digits (e.g., "5372").

+2. The code-breaker makes guesses by providing sequences of digits, attempting to crack the secret code.

+3. After each guess, the code-maker provides feedback in the form of "bulls" and "cows".

+- A "bull" represents a correct digit in the correct position.

+- A "cow" represents a correct digit in the wrong position.

+4. The code-breaker uses the feedback to make informed guesses and narrows down the possible combinations.

+5. The guessing process continues until the code-breaker correctly guesses the secret code, or the maximum allowed attempts are reached.

+6. The code-maker wins if the code-breaker fails to guess the secret code within the given attempts.

 ## Usage: